 702.3 Special inspection.
-The Chief Harbor Engineer may require special inspection to verify compliance with this code or other laws that are enforced by the agency.
+The Chief Harbor Engineer may require special inspection to verify compliance with this code or other laws that are enforced by the agency {Port of San Francisco?}.
 The special inspector shall be a qualified person who shall demonstrate competence, to the satisfaction of the Chief Harbor Engineer, for inspection of the particular type of construction or operation requiring special inspection.
 In addition, the special inspector shall have a certification from a recognized state, national, or international association, as determined by the Chief Harbor Engineer.
-The area of certification shall be closely related to the primary job function, as determined by the local agency.
+The area of certification shall be closely related to the primary job function, as determined by the Port of San Francisco.